It’s easy to dismiss Pinterest as a bookmarking site, crafting wish list, or wedding planning tool.

 Sometimes it’s good to go back to basics.
 For many users, Pinterest is a way to organize things you like or want.
 Brands can lean into that by curating related topics into a single board.
 E-commerce brands may develop boards of related looks (think “20 ways to wear a scarf”) or a board for their latest coupons and promotions.

 Make Pinterest a visual RSS feed for your brand.
-Post your latest blogs on one of your boards, or create multiple boards for different topics.
+Post your latest blogs on one of your boards to drive more traffic to your website, or create multiple boards for different topics.
 For example, Hubspot shares all their ebooks on a board with a keyword-optimized title:

 7. The Land of Nod: (Always) Be Selling